hytechclub/web-103/ApiReviewExamples/CatSaySelfPacedWork.md

 # Self-Paced Work: What Does the Cat Say Now?
-Continue to explore the [cataas API](https://cataas.com/#/) with these exercises.
+Continue to explore the [cataas API](https://cataas.com/#/) and the [TikTok Text-to-Speech API](https://weilbyte.github.io/tiktok-tts/) with these exercises.

 ## GIFs Only
 [Is it pronounced gif?
 Or is it gif?](https://www.youtube.com/watch?v=Nrk8sqZfsgI) The world may never know.
 The one thing we can all agree on is that there are GIF images of cats on the internet.
 And luckily, the **cataas API** has a way to send them!

 Do some research to figure out how to limit images returned by the API to only GIFs.

-Hint: the URLs should look something like **[https://cataas.com/cat/gif/says/meow?json=true](https://cataas.com/cat/gif/says/meow?json=true)**.

 For an added challenge, add a checkbox in the HTML to see if the user would like GIFs or all images, and add the `/gif/` to the URL if the box is checked!
+Additionally, update the `speak` function so that, if a gif is being generated, it waits a little longer to speak.
+Or, figure out how to make it speak only after the new image has loaded.

 ## Cat Tags
 Another cool thing the **cataas API** can do is search by tag.
 For example, to display _only_ cats where "cute" is a tag, just add `/cute` before `/says`!

 Do some research and figure out how to find cats with certain tags.

-Hint: the URLs should look something like **[https://cataas.com/cat/cute/says/hi?json=true](https://cataas.com/cat/cute/says/hi?json=true)**

 For an added challenge, add another text box in the HTML, and allow the user to enter a tag.
 But what tags could they enter???